The Body in the Library

-The Body in the Library is a work of detective fiction by Agatha Christie and first published in the US by Dodd, Mead and Company in February 1942 and in UK by the Collins Crime Club in May of the same year.
+The Body in the Library is a work of detective fiction by Agatha Christie and first published in the US by Dodd, Mead and Company in February 1942 and in the UK by the Collins Crime Club in May of the same year.
 The US edition retailed at $2.00 and the UK edition at seven shillings and sixpence.
-The novel features her fictional amateur detective, Miss Marple.
+The novel features her fictional amateur detective Miss Marple.

+The novel concerns the murders of two teenaged girls of outwardly similar appearance.
+One was an 18-year-old dancer, and the other was a 16-year-old Girl Guide with aspirations to an acting career.
+Jane Marple eventually uncovers the murderer.
+The story begins at St Mary Mead, the setting of the first Marple novel.

+Contemporary reviewers liked the shrewd feminine viewpoint, though missing Poirot.
+Robert Barnard praised the novel for its relative realism, comparing it with the lack of realism in P.D.
+James' novel An Unsuitable Job for a Woman.

 Plot summary

-The maid at Gossington Hall wakes Mrs Bantry, “There is a body in the library!” she cries.
-Dolly Bantry then wakes her husband, Colonel Arthur Bantry to go downstairs.
+The maid at Gossington Hall wakes Mrs Bantry; "There is a body in the library!" she cries.
+Dolly Bantry then wakes her husband, Colonel Arthur Bantry, and tells him to go downstairs.
 He finds the dead body of a young woman on the hearth rug in the library.
-She had been painted with heavy makeup, platinum-blonde hair, and a silver-spangled dress.
-The colonel then contacts the police and Mrs Bantry calls Miss Marple, (an old friend of hers).
+She had been painted with heavy makeup, has platinum-blonde hair, and a silver-spangled dress.
+The colonel then contacts the police, and Mrs. Bantry calls her friend Miss Jane Marple.
 The police investigators include Colonel Melchett and Inspector Slack.